 Do staff have the capacity to manage a Google Grant account?

 Be realistic about how many hours you’ll have to put into building campaigns, and whether you or someone else will be able to commit the time.
-You have to login once every 30 days, and make an edit at least every 90 days, or risk losing the Grant.
-Also, be aware there’s a learning curve and you’ll need to spend time learning to use the tools.
+Accounts perform best when you regularly login and tweak them.
+There’s a learning curve and you’ll need to spend time learning to use the tools.

 We structured our Adwords campaigns to match our audiences